The EU Deforestation Regulation (EUDR) in 2025: The latest updates

 - Confiscation of revenues: Any revenues earned from transactions involving non-compliant products may also be seized.

-- Exclusion from public contracts: Companies could be temporarily excluded (up to 12 months) from public procurement processes, including access to public funding, grants, and tenders.
+- Exclusion from public contracts: Companies could be temporarily excluded (for up to 12 months) from public procurement processes, including access to public funding, grants, and tenders.

-- Market restrictions: A temporary prohibition may be placed on a company, preventing it from placing or exporting the relevant commodities or products on the market.
+- Market restrictions: Authorities may impose a temporary ban on placing or exporting the relevant products on the EU market.

-- Restriction on simplified due diligence: Companies that commit serious or repeated violations may lose the ability to use simplified due diligence procedures, as outlined in Article 13 of the EUDR (Source: Article 25 of the EUDR.)
+- Restriction on simplified due diligence: Companies found to have committed serious or repeated violations may lose the right to apply simplified due diligence procedures, as outlined in Article 13 of the regulation (Source: Article 25, EUDR).

-The EUDR may seem complex with its many new requirements for companies, but it’s important to remember its core purpose: to reduce global deforestation by targeting high-risk commodities that contribute significantly to this issue.
-This regulation also aims to lower EU trade-related greenhouse gas emissions and promote long-term sustainable production, benefiting both people and the planet.
+The EUDR introduces a wide range of new requirements, but at its core, the regulation has a clear purpose: to reduce global deforestation by addressing high-risk supply chains.
+It also seeks to lower EU-related greenhouse gas emissions and promote long-term sustainable production, benefiting both people and the planet.

-While the commodities under the EUDR differ in features and supply chain complexity, this foundational step is essential for compliance and sustainability.
+While the commodities covered by the EUDR vary in characteristics and supply chain complexity, taking the first step - understanding who your suppliers are, what role they play, and how prepared they are - is essential for both compliance and long-term sustainability.

 Related blog posts you might like: